← Intrepid Scientific·Insights

 Next steps for your operation

-If you are reading this and your facility is not yet on the federal-pathway trajectory, the next month matters more than the previous twelve combined.
+If your facility is not yet on the federal-pathway trajectory, the next month matters more than the previous twelve combined.
+Three entry points, depending on where you are:

-For a deeper read on what filing actually requires — including a pre-submission checklist for the § 1301.13(k) sprint — download our companion primer: "The 60-Day Federal Pathway: What Every State-Medical Cannabis Cultivator Must Do Before the Window Closes."
+The free read — for a deeper look at what filing actually requires, including a pre-submission checklist for the § 1301.13(k) sprint, download our companion primer: "The 60-Day Federal Pathway: What Every State-Medical Cannabis Cultivator Must Do Before the Window Closes."

 About the Author